Some-random/jiangdongwei0.github.io/_pages/about.md

-Personal Story
+About Me
 ======
 With six years of industry and research experience in speech processing and self-supervised models, my focus is now shifting to LLM.
 To that end, currently I'm studying at JHU as a master student and working with Professor [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Drume](https://www.cs.jhu.edu/~vandurme/).

-I've come to realize that my career path has a unique flair for timing.
-At DiDi, as I was settling into my responsibilities, the company faced industrial tensions with the Chinese regulators, leading to its delisting from NASDAQ.
-My tenure at YuanFuDao was influenced by the 'Double Reduction Policy' that aimed to address China's dropping birth rate.
-And, as I was gearing up at Shopee, the global economic crisis took center stage, throwing another curveball into my professional path.
+Reflecting on my career, I've noticed a pattern where unfortunate external events have occurred during my time at various companies, significantly influencing my professional path.
+While I was getting accustomed to my role at DiDi, the company encountered [serious regulatory issues](https://www.forbes.com/sites/ywang/2022/05/24/didi-to-delist-from-nyse-after-overwhelming-yes-vote-by-shareholders/?sh=4d105596cba0) with Chinese authorities, resulting in its removal from the NASDAQ.
+During my time at YuanFuDao, the [Double Reduction Policy](https://en.wikipedia.org/wiki/Double_Reduction_Policy) was introduced, which imposed restrictions directly affecting YuanFuDao's core business operations.
+As I was adapting to my position at Shopee, the company's stock price dropped 80% due to the global economic crisis and tensions between China and the US, leading to [extensive layoffs](https://techwireasia.com/2022/09/why-is-e-commerce-giant-shopee-on-a-layoff-spree/).